nrenx/nbkrist-student-portal/SUPABASE_SETUP.md

 # Supabase Storage Setup Guide

-This guide explains how to set up your Supabase project for the NBKRIST Student Portal.
+This guide explains how to set up your Supabase project for the NBKRIST Student Portal and provides implementation details.

 ## 1. Create a Supabase Project